Review of Barefoot Bay Marina & RV Resort Pittsburg Texas

 The Barefoot Bay Marina RV Park has 79 full hook-up sites with water, electric (30 & 50 AMP), and sewer.
 The parking pads are a combination of dirt and grass and range from level to a gentle slope.
 Most are long and wide enough for a big rig with quad slides.
 Most of the sites have picnic tables, a small grill, and a fire ring.
 26 sites are along the shoreline of Lake Bob Sandlin which is perfect for swimming, boat parking, or fishing.

 The RV sites at Barefoot Bay Marina and RV Resort are a mixture of back-in and long pull throughs.
 The roads and sites are crushed gravel with grass between all of the sites - which like most RV Parks are side-by-side.
 Some sites have hook-ups at the rear of the site and others have the hook-ups toward the middle of the site.
 Big rigs shouldn't have any trouble getting in and out of the sites.

 Barefoot Bay Marina & RV Resort also has 4 small one bedroom cabins and one two bedroom cabin for rent that sit about 50 yards above a very small arm of the lake and overlook the marina.
-There is another cabin across the street in the RV Park.
+There are two cabins across the street in the RV Park.
 The cabins have recently been renovated and upgraded.

 In addition to adding and/or improving the sites, the new owners have added several other amenities at Barefoot Bay Marina & RV Resort, some of which include:

 The nature trail was recognized by a well known birding professor from Texas Tech as one of the best in the area - he said he spotted 39 different varieties in less than 30 minutes.